WencesVillegasMarset/aws-saa-c02-notes/README.md

 * You can specify regular and rate-based rules.

 When you have an issue like changing IPs throwing drive-by traffic, create a Rate-based rule and associate the ACL with the service being shot at.

+* AWS WAF pricing is based on how many rules you deploy and how many web requests your web application receives.

 Links:
 * https://tutorialsdojo.com/aws-waf/?src=udemy